2026 Calipers Buyers Guide

 Installation Requirements

-Caliper replacement requires brake bleeding and proper torque specifications for mounting bolts and brake lines.
-Consider professional installation if you lack experience with brake systems or proper bleeding equipment.
+Caliper replacement requires brake system bleeding and proper torque specifications for mounting bolts.
+Consider professional installation unless you have brake system experience, as improper installation can lead to brake failure and safety hazards.

 Things to Avoid